Samaritan's Purse: Samaritan's Purse airplane fleet

 Samaritan's Purse operates a number of aircraft.
-This includes one Douglas DC-8 and one Boeing 757.
+This includes one Boeing 767 and one Boeing 757.
 The fleet is deployed on regular missions and has previously been on display at the EAA AirVenture Oshkosh airshow.
+Their Douglas DC-8 was notable in their fleet for being the last US-registered DC-8 in the world.

 In 2025, Samaritan's Purse announced plans to retire its DC-8 and took delivery of a Boeing 767F.
+The DC-8 was officially retired in November 2025, and it is to be donated to Liberty University in Lynchburg, Virginia.